|Nutritional Guidelines (per serving)|

 Place it on a platter and top with the chiles and tomato mixture.

-Serve it with a stack of hot tortillas and toppings such as chopped onion, chopped cilantro leaves, and hot chile sauce.
+Serve it with a stack of hot tortillas and toppings such as chopped onion, chopped cilantro leaves, and hot chili sauce.

 *Green Chiles- You can use fresh green chiles if you like.
 Roast a large green chile (or two small/medium ones) over an open flame or under a broiler until the skin is blackened.
 Let it cool and peel the skin off.
 Cut the stem off and open the chile and scrape out and discard the seeds and white strings.